-3- RECORDING, COORDINATION AND RETAINING BOARD OF DIRECTORS' MINUTES OF MEETINGS.
+3-RECORDING, COORDINATION AND RETAINING BOARD OF DIRECTORS' MINUTES OF

+MEETINGS

-- The company maintains an annual record, in connection with Board of Directors meetings, comprising minutes under serial numbers during the year in which the meeting was held as well as meeting's venue, date, staring time and ending time.
-In addition, copies of all documents, which have been discussed during meeting, are attached. - Secretary of the Board namely Mr. Salem Al-Hasawi Vice President of Sales, Marketing & PR Department undertakes the duties entrusted to him by virtue of governance principles.
+- The company maintains an annual record, in connection with Board of Directors meetings, comprising minutes under serial numbers during the year in which the meeting was held as well as the meeting's venue, date, starting time and ending time.
+In addition, copies of all documents, which have been discussed during the meeting, are attached. - Secretary of the Board namely Mr. Salem Al-Hasawi Vice President of Sales, Marketing & PR Department - undertakes the duties entrusted to him in accordance with the executive regulations of the Capital Market Authority - Module 15 (First Rule / Article 2-7)..
 Such duties are outlined in preparation for Board of Directors meetings and sending necessary documents and invitations within 3 days prior to the Board of Directors' meeting.
-Moreover, the Board Secretary registers all decrees and discussions made among members, records members' voting results on decrees, coordinates, and maintain all documents which have been discussed during meetings.
+Moreover, the Board Secretary registers all decrees and discussions made among members, records members' voting results on decrees, coordinates, and maintains all documents which have been discussed during meetings.

-1.4- INDEPENDENT MEMBERS' COMMITMENT
+4-INDEPENDENT MEMBERS' COMMITMENT

-The Board of Directors of the SOOR Fuel Marketing Company includes two independent members who are entrusted with advisory tasks related to the company's various activities, in a way that helps the Board of Directors to take sound decisions that contribute to achieving the company's interests.
+The Board of Directors of SOOR Fuel Marketing Company includes two independent members who are entrusted with advisory tasks related to the company's various activities, in a way that helps the Board of Directors to take sound decisions that contribute to achieving the company's interests.

-Each of the two independent members of the SOOR Fuel Marketing Company has committed that they have the following independence controls as stated in Article (2-3) of Chapter Three of Book Fifteen (Corporate Governance) of the Executive Bylaws of Law No. (7) of 2010 regarding the establishment of The Capital Markets Authority and the Regulation of Securities Activity and its Amendments (Appendix 1):
+Each of the two independent members of the SOOR Fuel Marketing Company has committed that they have the following independence controls as stated in Article (2-3) of Chapter Three of Module Fifteen (Corporate Governance) of the Executive Bylaws of Law No. (7) of 2010 regarding the establishment of The Capital Markets Authority and the Regulation of Securities Activity and its Amendments (Appendix 1):